 IF the disease progress to the third stage, the symptoms might include:

-As we have discussed earlier, the symptoms of HIV are completely dependent upon the stages.
+As we have discussed earlier, the HIV Symptoms are completely dependent upon the stages.
 There are three different stages of HIV:

 The second stage of this viral infection makes the virus less active.
 Therefore, during this stage, the symptoms do not appear but the virus is still present in your body and it is transmittable.
 The infection grows at very slow speed and this process can last for up to a 10-year period.